Table of Contents

 2.10 Peer-to-peer fundraising

 Peer-to-peer fundraising is a crowdfunding method that uses an organisation’s existing networks.
 These fundraisers encourage donors to reach out to their peers (friends, colleagues, and relatives) and ask them to donate as well.

-With peer-to-peer fundraising, each individual donor/fundraiser sets up a personal fundraising page where they accept donations.
+With peer-to-peer fundraising, individual fundraisers set up charity fundraising pages where they accept donations.
 On these pages, fundraisers give their own voice to the non-profit’s mission and share with their networks why that particular cause is important to them.
 These donations are ultimately received by the non-profit.